By Jack Ryan

 The board of Jehovah's Witnesses Netherlands has called on its members to participate in research at Utrecht University into sexual abuse within the organization.
 The appeal is remarkable because the denomination normally avoids contact with non-ecclesiastical authorities.

-The call is included in an internal letter in the hands of RTL News.
+Hello guest!
+Please register or sign in (it's free) to view the hidden content. in an internal letter in the hands of RTL News.
+Personal choice

 In the letter, which was sent to all departments last week, the board asks members who are victims of child abuse to fill in a questionnaire on the Utrecht University site.
 He is commissioned by the Ministry of Justice and Security to investigate abuse within Jehovah's Witnesses.